 Butter has been falsely accused and replaced by the very substance that does contribute to heart disease.
-Actually, that pretty much sums up all the conventional ‘heart healthy’ advice.
-If we do the opposite of just about everything we are told, we will probably get it right.
+Actually, that pretty much sums up conventional ‘heart healthy’ advice.
+If we do the opposite of just about everything we are told, we may get it right.
 One day people will look back at the history books and shake their heads in disbelief.

 And it gets worse.
-Not only do these damaged fats increase risk for heart disease, they also contribute to cancer, bone issues, hormonal problems, skin disease, infertility, problems with pregnancy and lactation, low birth weight, growth problems, learning disabilities and disruption of satiety signals (causing people to overeat).
+Not only does the research show that these damaged fats increase risk for heart disease, they also increase risk for cancer, bone issues, hormonal problems, skin disease, infertility, problems with pregnancy and lactation, low birth weight, growth problems, learning disabilities and disruption of satiety signals (causing people to overeat).
 In addition, they have been proven to cause weight gain and damage our immune system.

-These toxic oils also contribute to skin cancer.
-It seems logical that the sun would be the cause of any skin cancer, and that is certainly what we have been told, but in actual fact, trans fats interfere with the enzyme system that helps our body to repair damage from ultraviolet light, to detoxify and to eliminate carcinogens.
+These toxic oils can also contribute to skin cancer.
+It seems logical that the sun would be the cause of any skin cancer, but trans fats can interfere with the enzyme system that helps our body to repair damage from ultraviolet light, to detoxify and to eliminate carcinogens.
 And, most of us are now vitamin D deficient because we now fear the sun; the ironic thing here is that studies show that the vitamin D produced by sunlight protects us against skin cancer.
 I write a lot more about this in The Fat Revolution.

 These damaged fats aren’t just in margarine; they are in a whole host of processed food products because they are cheap.
 They are normally identified on the label as hydrogenated vegetable oil, or partially hydrogenated vegetable oil/fat.

-Because margarines and spreads are SO damaging, and have been directly linked to serious health problems like heart disease, cancer and much more, I believe that those who continue to assert that margarine is a healthier choice are now putting themselves at risk for future litigation.
+Because margarines and spreads are SO damaging, and have been directly linked to serious health problems like heart disease, cancer and much more, I believe that those who continue to assert that margarine is a healthier choice could be putting themselves at risk for future litigation.
 Especially since we have known, without a doubt, about the damaging side effects since the 1980s, and have chosen to completely ignore the evidence.
-And, the more this information comes to light, the more people are going to be extremely angry.
-Some people believe we are on the verge of the biggest class-action suit in history, and I certainly think that is a serious possibility.

 Bots.
 D.M.L. and Katan, M.B.
 (2001).
 ‘Replacement of dietary saturated fatty acids by trans fatty acids lowers serum HDL cholesterol and impairs endothelial function in healthy men and women.’
 National Centre for Biotechnology Information, 21(7) pp1233–7.